-M is a trust organized exclusively for charitable purposes, and has been recognized exempt from federal income taxation as an organization described in $\S 501(c)(3)$.
-M is classified as a private non-operating foundation within the meaning of $\S 509(a)$.
-M was created by, and originally funded with a contribution from, B. B and her husband, C, (jointly, the "Founders"), are M's sole trustees.
-You stipulate that B is a substantial contributor to M within the meaning of $\S 507(d)(2)(A)$, that C is a substantial contributor to M within the meaning of $\S 507(d)(2)(B)(iii)$, that B and C are M's foundation managers within the meaning of $\S 4946(b)$, and, consequently, that B and C are disqualified persons with respect to M within the meaning of $\S 4946(a)(1)(A)$ and (B).
+You are a trust organized exclusively for charitable purposes, and you have been recognized exempt from federal income taxation as an organization described in § 501(c)(3).
+You are classified as a private non-operating foundation within the meaning of § 509(a).
+You were created by, and originally funded with a contribution from, B. B and her husband, C, (jointly, the "Founders"), are your sole trustees.
+You stipulate that B is a substantial contributor to you within the meaning of § 507(d)(2)(A), that C is a substantial contributor to you within the meaning of § 507(d)(2)(B)(iii), that B and C are your foundation managers within the meaning of § 4946(b), and, consequently, that B and C are disqualified persons with respect to you within the meaning of § 4946(a)(1)(A) and (B).

-You are organized as a not-for-profit corporation under state law.
-You have been recognized exempt from federal income taxation as an organization described in § 501(c)(3), and are classified as a private operating foundation described in § 4942(j)(3).
-M and you do not share the same tax year.
-Your officers and directors are B, C, and D. D is an unrelated person who has provided legal services to you, B, C, and M. You stipulate that B is a substantial contributor to you within the meaning of § 507(d)(2)(A), that C is a substantial contributor to you within the meaning of § 507(d)(2)(B)(iii), that B, C, and D are foundation managers with respect to you within the meaning of § 4946(a)(1)(A) and (B), and that D is a disqualified person with respect to you within the meaning of § 4946(a)(1)(B).
+P is organized as a not-for-profit corporation under state law.
+P has been recognized exempt from federal income taxation as an organization described in § 501(c)(3), and is classified as a private operating foundation described in § 4942(j)(3).
+You and P do not share the same tax year.
+The officers and directors of P are B, C, and D. D is an unrelated person who has provided legal services to you, B, C, and P. You stipulate that B is a substantial contributor to P within the meaning of § 507(d)(2)(A), that C is a substantial contributor to P within the meaning of § 507(d)(2)(B)(iii), that B, C, and D are foundation managers of P within the meaning of § 4946(a)(1)(A) and (B), and that D is a disqualified person with respect to P within the meaning of § 4946(a)(1)(B).

-You represent that the Founders, as M's sole Trustees and as two of your three directors, effectively control both M and you (collectively, "the Foundations") within the meaning of §§ 1.482-1(a)(3) and 1.507-3(a)(9)(i).
+You represent that the Founders, as your sole Trustees and as two of the three directors of P, effectively control both you and P (collectively, "the Foundations") within the meaning of §§ 1.482-1(a)(3) and 1.507-3(a)(9)(i).

 You represent that both of the Foundations have made timely tax filings on their respective Returns of Organizations Exempt from Income Tax, Forms 990-PF, for all applicable years, and that both have complied with all applicable state filing obligations throughout their respective terms of existence.

 Neither of the Foundations has undertaken any activities that would be inconsistent with tax-exempt status as a § 501(c)(3) organization, nor made any changes to their respective governing documents since the filing of their Applications for Tax-Exempt Status, Form 1023.
 There have been no willful repeated acts (or failures to act), nor any willful and flagrant act (or failure to act), within the meaning of § 507(a)(2)(A), with respect to either of the Foundations that would give rise to liability for tax under Chapter 42 of the Code, and neither Foundation has received a notification from the Secretary of the Treasury described in § 507(a)(2)(B).
 Neither Foundation has previously terminated its status as a private foundation.
-M has made qualifying distributions in sufficient amount to avoid imposition of excise tax under § 4942.
-You have made qualifying distributions in connection with the conduct of your exempt mission to qualify as a private operating foundation under § 4942(j)(3).
+You have made qualifying distributions in sufficient amount to avoid imposition of excise tax under § 4942.
+P has made qualifying distributions in connection with the conduct of its exempt mission to qualify as a private operating foundation under § 4942(j)(3).